- Trust & Safety

 The metaverse is here

 Keeping the internet user-friendly is no small feat, especially as consumers begin to spend more and more time in this virtual world.
 With 5G subscriptions expected to jump from 12 million to more than four billion between now and 2027, the metaverse — which can't work without the fifth generation mobile network — represents the next evolution of the internet.
 In fact, TELUS International recently conducted a survey on metaverse customer experiences, and 72% of respondents indicated they believe that brand interactions in the metaverse will one day replace those in the real-world, or that brands will use a hybrid approach of both metaverse and in-person interactions.
-The survey also revealed that a majority of consumers (65%) believe the metaverse will be considered mainstream in the next five years.
+The survey also revealed that 52% of consumers believe the metaverse will be considered mainstream in the next five years.

 Moreover, the switch from 2D to 3D AI-based content moderation will require new policies, along with a clear definition of banned behavior, and many brands are in the midst of determining how best to shape these new worlds.
 Kavya Pearlman, founder and CEO of XR Safety Initiative (XRSI), says that moderating the metaverse is "like trying to moderate reality."
 Between the massive convergence of technologies and more consumers capitalizing on the opportunity to push the boundaries in the virtual world, companies may struggle to keep up with the content that's created there.

 Implementing community policies to prevent users from cyberbullying and harassing others is a must.
 From cyber bouncers at metaverse events like concerts and esports tournaments, to algorithms that can detect whether an account has been compromised or manipulated by bad actors, brands will need to keep a close watch on this new virtual world.
 To do so effectively, human moderators will likely continue to play a big role in moderating online content and behaviors, working hand-in-hand with AI.